Andy Warhol: Films and Warhol superstars

-While Warhol recovered from a near-fatal shooting in 1968, his assistant director, Paul Morrissey, took over most of the filmmaking chores for the Factory collective.
-Morrissey steered the Warhol-branded cinema towards more mainstream, narrative-based, B-movie exploitation fare with Flesh (1968), Trash (1970) and Heat (1972).
-All of these films, including Andy Warhol's Dracula (1973) and Andy Warhol's Frankenstein (1974) starred Joe Dallesandro and are now considered cult classics.
-The last Warhol-produced film, Bad, starred Carroll Baker and was made without either Morrissey or Dallesandro.
-It was directed by Warhol's boyfriend Jed Johnson, who had assisted Morrissey on several films.
+After Warhol survived a near-fatal shooting in 1968, filmmaking responsibilities increasingly shifted to his collaborator Paul Morrissey.
+Morrissey steered the Warhol-branded cinema towards more mainstream, narrative-based, B-movie exploitation fare with Flesh (1968), Trash (1970) and Heat (1972), Andy Warhol's Dracula (1973), and Andy Warhol's Frankenstein (1974), starring Joe Dallesandro.
+The last Warhol-produced film, Bad, starring Carroll Baker was directed by Warhol's boyfriend Jed Johnson, who had assisted Morrissey on several films.
+After Warhol lost money on the film, he abandoned filmmaking until 1986 when he acquired the rights to Tama Janowitz's bestselling novel Slaves of New York, intending to produce the film adaptation.

-Most of the films directed by Warhol were pulled out of circulation by Warhol and the people around him who ran his business.
-With assistance from Warhol in 1984, the Whitney Museum and the Museum of Modern Art began to restore his films, which are occasionally shown at museums and film festivals.
-In 2022, the Andy Warhol Museum announced the launch of The Warhol TV, a streaming platform that allows users to watch free museum content and to rent a selection of Warhol's films from its collection.
+Most of Warhol's films were withdrawn from circulation by Warhol and his associates who managed his business affairs.
+In 1984, with Warhol's cooperation, the Whitney Museum of American Art and the Museum of Modern Art began restoration efforts, and the films have since been screened periodically at museums and film festivals.
+In 2022, the Andy Warhol Museum launched The Warhol TV, a streaming platform offering free museum content as well as rentals of select films from its collection.